squawk7x/Qt/README.md

-A fancy digital Watch - a simulation of the famous 'Berlin-Uhr.
+A fancy digital Watch - a simulation of the famous 'Berlin-Uhr'.

 Simply start the application with the default base = 5: